 Have you ever come face to face with an enormous decision, but felt paralyzed and unable to make a choice?
 Maybe you get hung up weighing the pros and cons, or maybe you’re afraid that you’ll make the wrong choice, so you stall for time.
 Whatever the root cause of ambivalence, most of us have experienced it.

-And that’s exactly how I’ve been feeling since meeting with my new coach yesterday.
+And that’s exactly how I’ve been feeling since I met with my new business coach yesterday.
 (This is just one more example of why coaching is so beneficial.)

-For now, I shall sit and ponder, weighing the pros and cons until I arrive at a decision that is right for me.
+Sitting on the fence in a state of ambivalence can be useful – as long as we don’t stay there forever.
+But for now, I shall sit and ponder, weighing the pros and cons until I can arrive at a decision that is right for me.

 What are you sitting on the fence about?